My first pipeline is finally deploying to DigitalOcean

 Then I stumbled across a Trabe blog post about Docker secrets.
 Docker Secrets are managed in memory, and mounted during run-time as a read-only volume that is never stored as part of the image.

 I used Compose file secrets to add my host's public and private keys to the Jenkins container.
-I originally couldn't get Jenkins to connect to the server because the permissions were wrong on the keys and either the public or private key had mounted to the container belonging to root.
-So I ran id -u username and id -g username to get the jenkins user UID and GID, then explicitly set the secret to use those when mounting the keys.
+I originally couldn't get Jenkins to connect to the server because the permissions were wrong on the keys and either the public or private key had mounted to the container belonging to root

 I ran the pipeline again.
 It failed: it needed my key's password.
 Crap.

-I used ssh-keygen to generate a new password-less key for Jenkins, updated my compose file to point to the Jenkins key, then ran ssh-copy-id to push the Jenkins key to the target server.
+to generate a new password-less key for Jenkins, updated my compose file to point to the Jenkins key, then ran ssh-copy-id

 Acess still denied.
-I found a snippet for disabling strict host checking, which I placed in ~/.ssh/config.
+I found a snippet for disabling strict host checking, which I placed in ~/.ssh/config

 Host *